yonsei-sslab/XBA/README.md

 ## Detailed Description

 ### XBA class
 `xba.py` defines the main class of XBA.
 It implements the core functionalities of XBA including training, validation, data loading, and building the model.
 To use XBA, users should first instantiate this class and further functionalities are provided as methods of XBA class.
 In this way, they can use XBA as it is implemented.
-If users want to make specific changes in implementations such as modifying tensorflow training code or changing the model architecture, `xba.py` is a good starting point to take a look at.
+If users want to make specific changes in implementations such as modifying tensorflow training code or changing the model architecture, `xba.py` is a good starting point to take a look.

 ### Training
 The main training script is `train.py` and it needs the following parameters.